-The fund is 100% no load.
-There are no fees or charges to buy or sell fund shares, reinvest dividends, or exchange into other T. Rowe Price funds.
+The funds are 100% no load.
+The funds impose a 2% redemption fee, payable to the funds, on shares purchased and held for 90 days or less.
+There are no other fees or charges to buy or sell fund shares, reinvest dividends, or exchange into other T. Rowe Price funds.
 There are no 12b-1 fees.